OlivierGeorgeon/osoyoo/docs/overview/Part_3_Easy_to_Read_Interface_Python.md

 -

-<h1 style="font-size: 24px;">Step #5 --  Considering the Return Data from the Robotic Car" </h1>
+# Step #5 --  Considering the Return Data from the Robotic Car"
--

 Ok.... run petitcat2.py.

 (Which means:

-#1 -- Plug the USB into the car and your computer.
+- 1 -- Plug the USB into the car and your computer.
 Open up the Arduino IDE.
 Upload the "petitcat_arduino.ino" code to the car.
 (Not necessary if this code is already running on your robotic car's Arduino board.)

-#2 -- Look at the Serial Monitor for the IP address to use.
+- 2 -- Look at the Serial Monitor for the IP address to use.
 (Not necessary if car was not powered off and your Wi-Fi remains stable.)

-#3 -- Go to https://github.com/OlivierGeorgeon/osoyoo/tree/master/tests  and copy the file "petitcat2.py" to your Python environment.
+- 3 -- Go to https://github.com/OlivierGeorgeon/osoyoo/tree/master/tests  and copy the file "petitcat2.py" to your Python environment.
 (Not necessary if this file is already in your Python environment.)

-#4 -- Now turn on the robotic car.
+- 4 -- Now turn on the robotic car.
 Now in your Python environment (e.g., in Windows I am using the terminal and will show examples from there), run the program "petitcat2.py":

 Windows terminal:    >python petitcat2.py    )